Nature Stuff mdavid.com.au

 Bulldog Ant sting

-This extreme close-up shot shows the formidable sting of a Bulldog Ant.
+This extreme close-up shot shows the formidable stinger of a Jumper Ant.
 If you look carefully you can see the hollow centre, through which it delivers its venom

 Some fish can be venomous or poisonous